Senior Associate Vice Chancellor for Health Sciences

 He is the co-founder of Ignyta, Inc., a biotech company that went public in 2015 and was acquired by Roche in 2018.
 Its lead drug entrectinib was approved by the US Food and Drug Administration for certain cancers.
 He is the co-creator of the University of California CTSA consortium called UC BRAID and served as its chairperson from 2013-2015.
 During his career, Dr. Firestein has served as the principal investigator on grants totaling more than $150 million in research funding, including numerous NIH and commercial-sponsored research grants and clinical trials.

-Dr. Firestein's research focuses on the pathogenesis and treatment of rheumatoid arthritis.
-He was among the first to map the cytokine profile of rheumatoid arthritis and demonstrate the dominance of macrophage and fibroblast products.
-These studies played a pivotal role in the development of highly effective anti-TNF and other anti-cytokine therapies for rheumatoid arthritis.
+Dr. Firestein's research interest focuses on the pathogenesis and treatment of rheumatoid arthritis.
+He was among the first to map the cytokine profile of RA and demonstrate the dominance of macrophage and fibroblast products.
+These studies played a pivotal role in the development of highly effective anti-TNF and other anti-cytokine therapies for RA.

 More recently, his research has included studies to evaluate immune dysfunction in individuals at risk for developing rheumatoid arthritis.
 His Google Scholar H index is 99 with over 40,000 citations.
 Dr. Firestein has received the Carol-Nachman Prize for Rheumatology, the Arthritis Foundation Lee C. Howley Sr Prize for Arthritis Research, the American College of Rheumatology (ACR) Distinguished Investigator Award, and the Jane Wyman Humanitarian Award.
 He has been elected to the American Society for Clinical Investigation and the Association of American Physicians, and holds a Doctor of Science (hc) from University of Glasgow, awarded in 2019.